DzarelDeveloper/Website-Class/README.md

 </script>
 ```

-The code is in the Footer
+The code is in the Footer,You Just Delete it and change it to This.